Massacre of Kommeno: 1943 in Kommeno

 By the summer of 1943, Greek partisan organizations such as ELAS and EDES had assembled strong armed bands which frequently attacked the Axis occupation forces.
 As the partisans relied upon civilians for food and intelligence, the Wehrmacht applied collective responsibility to entire communities and systematically used mass reprisals to intimidate the population.
 The massacre of Kommeno is a typical example of this policy.

 On 12 August 1943 a small food requisitioning detachment of partisans reached Kommeno.
 While collecting food, a two-man Wehrmacht reconnaissance team drove into the village and upon seeing the partisans, made a U-turn and drove away.
 Fearing reprisals, the locals spent the night in the fields and sent a delegation to the Italian commander in Arta to explain the situation.
-Being reassured that there wouldn't be any consequences, they returned to their homes and prepared to celebrate the Assumption on the 15th.
+Being reassured that there wouldn't be any consequences, they returned to their homes and prepared to celebrate the Dormition of Mary on the 15th.

 On the evening of 15 August, a marriage had taken place in Kommeno and many people from the village and the surrounding area stayed up late celebrating.